sakibulislamfaisal/fresh-valley-shop/README.md

 - Sign Up to place order
 - Pay online using your Stripe credit card
 - See Product Detail
+- Admin can add product , delete product and see all orders from users.
+- user will see order history
 ### Front-end Technology :

 - React.js